EmilStevnsborg/bachelorprojekt/Python/Tests/README.md

 ### *GPU_speed_test*

 This test can be run in a terminal by the following command.
+This test should run with the environment found in the GPU_environment.yml file.

 ```
 Python GPU_speed_test <batch_size> <number_of_iterations>